movim/movim/README.md

 Movim - Decentralized social platform
 =====================================

-Movim is a decentralized social platform, written in PHP and HTML5 and based on the XMPP standard protocol.
+Movim is a social and chat platform that act as a web frontend for the XMPP protocol.

 ![movim logo](https://movim.eu/img/home.png)